21 Best Photo Spots In Paris | The Photographer’s Guide

 When you’re after the most exclusive rooftop in Paris, “The Penthouse” by the Four Seasons Hotel George V offers magical 360-degree views of the City.
 Only recommended for a healthy proposal budget.
 An experienced planner is a must.

-Rue Copernic Rooftop – A Hidden Residential Eiffel Tower Viewpoint
+Rue Copernic Rooftop – A Residential Eiffel Tower Viewpoint

-Secret Garden – Private Eiffel Tower View Photography Location
+Secret Garden – Private Eiffel Tower View Location

-Tucked high above the city in a quiet residential setting, this exclusive rooftop terrace offers one of the most intimate Paris photography locations with unobstructed Eiffel Tower views.
-Rivaling the vistas from luxury hotels like the Shangri-La and Peninsula—at a fraction of the cost—this hidden gem delivers a premium experience ideal for marriage proposals and intimate elopements with budgets under €2,000, perfect for those who value privacy without the distraction of tourist crowds.
+Tucked high above the city in a quiet residential setting, this exclusive rooftop terrace offers one of the most intimate photography locations with unobstructed Eiffel Tower views.
+Rivaling the vistas from luxury hotels like the Shangri-La and Peninsula—at a fraction of the cost—this venue delivers a premium experience ideal for marriage proposals and intimate elopements with budgets under €2,000, outstanding for those who value privacy without the distraction of tourist crowds.

-Château de Villette – Historic Estate for Exclusive Photography
+Château de Villette – Historic Estate for Exclusive Shoots

 Featured prominently in “The Da Vinci Code,” this château requires substantial fees (€5,000+++) and advance booking.
-As your premier event planners in France, we can coordinate access and handle all logistics for your dream château photoshoot, proposal, or wedding.
+Our proposal planning team can coordinate access and handle all logistics for your dream château photoshoot, proposal, or wedding.

 Vaux-le-Vicomte – Grand Château Setting for Spectacular Photography